- Home

 Book Week

 Our biggest celebration in Book Week is always Books Before Bedtime.
-Children were invited back to school in the evening in their pyjamas to listen to some bedtime stories with their teachers whilst enjoying some treats and chocolate milk.
-Then our teachers put on a show of a well known story, this year we chose 'Goldilocks and the Three Bears'.
+Children are invited back to school in the evening in their pyjamas to listen to some bedtime stories with their teachers whilst enjoying some treats and chocolate milk.
+Then our teachers put on a show of a well known story, last year we chose 'Goldilocks and the Three Bears', with an eco themed twist!
 It was such a special event and always lots of fun.

 Reading communities:

-· Visits to the school library every half term.
+- Visits to the school library every week

 Reading environments and choice: